lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 A reduction is an algorithm for transforming one problem into another problem for which a solution or analysis already exists (instead of solving it from scratch).
-A sufficiently reduction from one problem to another can be used to show that the second problem is at least as difficult as the first.
+A sufficient reduction from one problem to another can be used to show that the second problem is at least as difficult as the first.